scgajge12/scgajge12.github.io/content/posts/s3_security.md

 ---
-title: "Security risks and countermeasures due to vulnerable use of Amazon S3"
+title: "⭐︎ Security risks and countermeasures due to vulnerable use of Amazon S3"
 date: 2022-07-26
 tags: ["cloud", "security", "blog"]
 type: post